StephenRance/next-pokemon/README.md

 # next-pokemon
-This project uses React.js to initially fetch data on the server from the Pokemon API - https://pokeapi.co/, and update the request on the client based on user navigation.
+This project is the first I've started using React.js.
+It initially fetches data on the server from the Pokemon API - https://pokeapi.co/, and updates the request on the client based on the user's navigation.

 # setup
 - Clone the project